glebson1988/httpfromtcp/README.md

 # httpfromtcp

-A tiny HTTP/1.1 server built from raw TCP primitives.
+HTTP/1.1 server built from raw TCP primitives.
 It includes a minimal request parser and response writer, plus a small demo app that proxies httpbin and serves a local video file.

 ## What we implemented